pmem/pmemkv/ENGINES.md

 use of this engine is to profile and tune high-level bindings, and similar cases when persistence should be intentionally skipped.

+### Prerequisites

+No additional packages required.

 <a name="cmap"></a>

 cmap
 -----

 A persistent concurrent engine, backed by a hashmap.
+It is enabled by default.
+It can be disabled in CMake using the `ENGINE_CMAP` option.

 ### Configuration